 Nothing is more distasteful or ugly than the carefully camouflaged self-serving kind of leadership smothered in feigned humility.

 King David led from the middle.
 This kind of leadership affords the opportunity to be of influence with two sets of people: upper management and the team surrounding the endeavor.

 One definition of leadership is the person in charge has the vision, and the manager is the one who knows how to get there.
 That may be accurate, but woe is the leader depending on the manager without giving him guidance.
 This was discovered, when it once backfired, at a farewell ceremony for a project leader.
 Each one of his staff gave him a pooper scooper (the shovel used to clean up after pets) when they shared their farewell toast in the modern trend of a roast.
 The message seemed loud and clear; the leader had assigned tasks not knowing how or what it took to achieve it.
-The managers, thought they had to clean up after the boss to assure the success using the example of a scooper to communicate their message.
-Bless his heart, the beneficiary was clueless of the message instead of seeing it as an attempt at being funny gone bad.
+The managers, who clean up after the boss to assure the success of the mission, used a scooper to communicate their message.
+Bless the leader’s heart, he was clueless of the message instead of seeing it as an attempt at being funny gone bad.
 Years later, I witnessed this same person’s retirement ceremony.
 He choreographed and self-sponsored his own ceremony and how he wanted to be seen.
 I was embarrassed for him.
 It was gratuitous at best.
-He couldn’t see that his actions spoke louder than his expression of self-appreciation (1Jn 3:18).
+He couldn’t see that his actions spoke louder than his expression of self-appreciation (1Jn.
+3:18).